You can reach me at email@example.com

 I have been at GSU since 2005, when I returned to my hometown of Atlanta, Georgia, where I grew up, attended Emory University, and met my wife, Cheryl.
 From 2001-2005, I was an assistant professor at Florida State University.
 Before that, I received my PhD in 2001 from Duke University, where I wrote my dissertation, Free Will and the Knowledge Condition, under the direction of Owen Flanagan.
 Between college and grad school, I spent a year at St. Andrews University in Scotland, studying philosophy, and I taught for two years at Yeshiva High School in Atlanta.

-I like to play soccer (but since my knee blew out, now I mostly just coach my kids and watch it), to read the newspaper, to watch movies, and to play guitar.
+I like to play and watch soccer, to read the newspaper, to watch TV and movies, and to play guitar.
 My wife Cheryl heads the International Baccalaureate (IB) program at Decatur High School.
 In addition to Cheryl, the loves of my life are my sons, Lucas and Sam, and my daughter Eve.